muradfarhat/Amigos-Software-Project/README.md

 # Amigos-Software-Project
 Software engineering course project - Amigos Team
 ## Team Members:
-1. Morad Frehat(Scrum master)
+1. Morad Frehat
-2. Noor Shanteer()
+2. Noor Shanteer
 3. Ahmed Mohanad
 4. Lama Kharaz
 5. Donia Shwahneh
 6. Dya'a Dereih

 ### Our Project Name "HAPPY GRADES" ###
   [User Story Summary:](#lines)
  In this project, we will talk about the summary of the user's story, in addition to the existing details.
- Student: The student can edit his profile and see all his courses, and he can see slides, video lectures, and electronic exams, and the student can communicate with students and a professor, and he can see his schedule of tasks.
+ Student: The student can edit his profile and see all his courses, and he can see slides, video lectures, and Online exams, and the student can communicate with students and a professor, and he can see his schedule of tasks.

 Teaching assistant: so that you fix assignments and modify the student’s mark with permission from the course professor, and add a comment when fixing assignments for a student.